Experience Zion National Park Attractions

 There is one bike trail accessible in Zion National Park – the Pa’rus trail.
 Beginning right at Zion Outfitter and continuing on to the top of the canyon that forms the main portion of Zion, the 7.5 miles of paved biking trail the Pa’rus offers is an experience second to none.
 The incredible views from the top of the canyon, combined with the relatively slight incline and ease of the trail make it a must-do for any biker.

-It’s a family-friendly activity as well, as the trail isn’t terribly steep.
-It ends in a portion of the park where, if you wish, you can leave the Pa’rus trail behind and take the main road all the way to the Temple of Sinawava – the last stop on the shuttle trip.
+It’s a family-friendly activity as well, as the trail isn’t too steep.
+It ends in a portion of the park where, if you wish, you can leave the Pa’rus trail behind and take the main road all the way to the Temple of Sinawava – the last stop on the Zion shuttle loop trip.

 Traffic on the main road is minimal, as shuttles are the only vehicles allowed.
-They also provide great transportation if you or your family gets tired from biking.
+They also provide great transportation if you or your family prefers a one-way bike trip.